Evaluating Collective Behaviour of Hundreds of LLM Agents: Related Work

-A popular example is GovSim by Piatti et al.~\yrcite{piatti24__cooperate_or_collapse} that introduces a common pool resource and assesses how sustainably LLM powered agents are able to operate.
-Curvo et al.~\yrcite{curvo25__reproducibility_study_of_cooperate_or_collapse} replicate and extend this study in different languages.
-Backmann et al. \yrcite{backmann25__when_ethics_and_payoffs_diverge} adapted the framework to the Prisoner's Dilemma to probe individual model behaviour.
-Piedrahita et al. \yrcite{piedrahita25__corrupted_by_reasoning} extend the scenarios to investigate the impact of a punishment mechanism on the outcomes.
-Our work instead has models generate strategies rather than act at action-level granularity.
-Although this prevents model communication, it enables scaling to much larger groups.
+GovSim \citep{piatti24__cooperate_or_collapse} introduces a common pool resource and assesses how sustainably LLM agents operate. \citet{curvo25__reproducibility_study_of_cooperate_or_collapse} replicate and extend this study in different languages. \citet{backmann25__when_ethics_and_payoffs_diverge} adapted the framework to the Prisoner's Dilemma to probe individual model behaviour. \citet{piedrahita25__corrupted_by_reasoning} extend the scenarios to investigate the impact of a punishment mechanism on the outcomes.
+We instead have models generate strategies rather than act at action-level granularity, enabling scaling to much larger groups.

-Two other works by Vallinder and Hughes \yrcite{vallinder24__cultural_evolution_of_cooperation_among_llm_agents} and Willis et al. \yrcite{willis25__will_systems_of_llm_agents_cooperatea} research how systemic behaviour may evolve over time under selection pressures.
-They use cultural evolution to update LLM agent strategies over time.
-In our paper, we use a similar approach, but where these works use populations of agents engaging in two-player games, we use larger populations playing multi-player games.
-Such games are strategically richer, and mechanisms such as reputations \cite{vallinder24__cultural_evolution_of_cooperation_among_llm_agents} or Tit-For-Tat style strategies \cite{willis25__will_systems_of_llm_agents_cooperatea} are harder to apply.
+\citet{vallinder25__cultural_evolution_of_cooperation_among_llm_agents} and \citet{willis25__will_systems_of_llm_agents_cooperatea} use cultural evolution to update LLM strategies under selection pressures to understand which behaviours emerge.
+In our paper, we use a similar approach, but where these works use small populations of agents engaging in two-player games, we use larger populations playing multi-player games.
+Such games are strategically richer, and mechanisms such as reputations \citep{vallinder25__cultural_evolution_of_cooperation_among_llm_agents} or Tit-for-Tat style strategies \citep{willis25__will_systems_of_llm_agents_cooperatea} are harder to apply.